Happy New Year Gyro Friends

 Our Members' Have a New Look!

-EJ-22 Fuel Injection or Race Model EJ-22 Holley Carburetor
+EJ-22 Fuel Injection or Race Model EJ-22 Holley Carburetor or SDS System designed for aircraft?

 There might come a time when an RAF EJ-22 owner considers an upgrade from the 2-barrel carburetor to fuel injection.
 After all, that Subaru engine was born with a fuel ejection system before the RAF 2000 kit came with that carburetor on top.

 The Holley Ultra HP 4bbl has been favored by race car owners but now they make a race model 500 CFM 2bbl.
 It’s all aluminum so it provides nearly 50% weight savings.
 It has no choke tower and an all new air entry area for smoother air flow.
 There are loads of options that might interest the gyro builder looking for a new carb or concerned about potential “sloshing”.
-More in your RAF Flyer magazine.
+More about this carb in your RAF Flyer magazine.

 We will be refited the spring and hand crank trim systems on an existing pair of stab-less RAF 2000 gyroplanes.
 Yep.
 We explored this dynamic rotor trim device.
 One ship is upgrading to the Stabilator and keeping the hand crank system for its roll trim.
 The other RAF 2000 is getting the full conversion to electric actuating both the pitch (via the Stabilator) and roll trim.
 Look for this story as it unfolded in the RAF Flyer magazine.